dougwithseismic/llm-crawler/docs/guides/architecture.md

-# LLM Crawler Architecture
+# GTM Crawler Architecture

-This document provides a detailed overview of the LLM Crawler's architecture and core components.
+This document provides a detailed overview of the GTM Crawler's architecture and core components.

 ## System Overview

-The LLM Crawler is built with a modular, plugin-based architecture that separates concerns into distinct components:
+The GTM Crawler is built with a modular, plugin-based architecture that separates concerns into distinct components:

 ```
 ┌─────────────────┐     ┌──────────────┐     ┌─────────────┐